 Annually, PPB shall issue a publicly available PPB Annual Report, which shall include a summary of its problem-solving and community policing activities.
-A draft of the Annual Report shall be reviewed by the COAB before the report is finalized and released to the public.
+A draft of the Annual Report shall be provided to the PCCEP for review and comment before the report is finalized and released to the public.
 Once released, PPB shall hold at least one meeting in each precinct area and at a City Council meeting, annually, to present its Annual Report and to educate the community about its efforts in community policing in regard to the use of force, and about PPB’s policies and laws governing pedestrian stops, stops and detentions, and biased-free policing, including a civilian’s responsibilities and freedoms in such encounters.

-151. The COAB may make recommendations approved by a majority of its membership regarding implementation of the terms of this Agreement.

-152. The COAB, shall meet at least twice per year with the Chief, the Police Commissioner, PPB Precinct Commanders, PPB Neighborhood Response Teams, and a representative of the Office of Neighborhood Involvement Crime Prevention to assess and solicit comment on PPB’s activities in regards to community outreach, engagement, and problem-solving policing.
-The COAB shall also provide the opportunity for public comment at each of its meetings to keep open lines of communication with the public-at-large.

-153. A representative of the Oregon U.S. Attorney’s Office shall be invited to attend all COAB meetings.

-COAB shall meet as needed to accomplish their objectives as set forth in this Agreement .
-All COAB meetings shall be open to the public.
-In addition, COAB shall attend quarterly meetings with the COCL as provided in Par 163.
-To the extent that COAB meetings are subject to the Oregon Public Meetings Law, or similar regulatory or statutory requirements, the City shall be responsible to give advice necessary to the COAB to ensure compliance with those laws and agrees to represent COAB in any challenges regarding compliance with those laws.
+PCCEP shall meet as needed to accomplish their objectives as set forth in the PCCEP Plan.
+PCCEP shall hold regular Town Hall meetings which shall be open to the public.
+To the extent that PCCEP meetings are subject to the Oregon Public Meetings Law, or similar regulatory or statutory requirements, the City shall be responsible to give advice necessary to the PCCEP to ensure compliance with those laws and agrees to represent PCCEP in any challenges regarding compliance with those laws.

-The City shall provide COAB members with appropriate training necessary to comply with requirements of City and State law.
+The City shall provide PCCEP members with appropriate training necessary to comply with requirements of City and State law.

 AGREEMENT IMPLEMENTATION AND ENFORCEMENT